-This bibliography describes the many books used in the development of this website.
+This bibliography describes the many books and online resources used in the development of this website.
 Since these books are excellent resources for anyone interested in the history of quilting in America, I have included brief descriptions as well as bibliographic citations.

 Always There: The African American Presence in American Quilts